Everything you need to know about pet microchips.

 What is a microchip?

-Microchips are radio-frequency identification (RFID) implants that provide permanent ID for pets.
-They are the only pet reunification technology option available that is implantable so, unlike everything else, they cannot fall off, be removed, or become impossible to read.
-Microchips do not require a power source like GPS does.
+Microchips are radio-frequency identification (RFID) implants that provide a permanent ID for pets.
+They are the only pet reunification technology option available that is implantable and not attached to a collar so, unlike everything else that attaches to a collar, microchips cannot fall off a collar, be removed, or become impossible to read.
+Microchips do not require a power source like GPS.

 When a microchip scanner is passed over the pet, the microchip gets enough power from the scanner to transmit the microchip’s ID number.
 Since there’s no battery and no moving parts, there’s nothing to keep charged, wear out, or replace.
 The microchip will last a pet’s lifetime.